dqtm/sisy-en-material/ORGANISATION/HS20_rules_of_the_game.md

 Hints:
 ================
-* Install a Git Client (e.g. TortoiseGit for Windows)
+* Install a Git Client (e.g. TortoiseGit for Windows).
+Optional, enables using git commands.
-* Clone or Download repository to have course material locally
+* Clone or Download repository to have course material locally.
-* Use a branch or a local copy to add your own notes, since repository will have updates during semester
+* Use a branch or a local copy to add your own notes, since repository will have updates during semester.